fieldtrip/website/tutorial/eventrelatedaveraging.md

 {% include image src="/assets/img/tutorial/eventrelatedaveraging/figure6.png" width="400" %}

-_Figure: A topographic plot of the event related fields obtained using ft_topoplotER._
+_Figure: A topographic plot of the event-related fields obtained using ft_topoplotER._

 To plot a sequence of topographic plots you can define cfg.xlim to be a vector: